Skip to content

 Book Examples

-Most commonly paired with first- or third-person, limited POV is when the narrator is restricted to the thoughts and experiences of one character at a time.
-The reader can be with this character for the whole book (first-person) or different characters at different times (third-person; see “A Word of Caution on Head-Hopping” below).
-But whoever’s head the narrator is in at any given moment, that is the only one the reader can know everything about.
+Also called close or deep point of view and most commonly paired with first- or third-person, limited POV is when the narrator is restricted to the thoughts and experiences of one character at a time.
+The reader can be with this character for the whole book or with different characters at different times (see A Word of Caution on Head-Hopping in the Conclusion of this article).
+But whoever’s head the narrator is in at any given moment, that is the only one the reader can currently know everything about.
 Therefore, the thoughts and feelings of other characters in the scene must be understood solely through action, gestures, and dialogue.

 Possible Pairing: Third- or Fourth-Person